denzelabad/OzFish-Classification/README.md

 # Fish Video Classification
 This project uses a Convolutional Neural Network to attempt to identify a variety of fish species in underwater research videos.

 Baited Underwater Video Stations (BRUVS) are a tool used to monitor and survey fish in a variety of underwater habitats, and involve lowering stationary video cameras rigged with bait to the seafloor to attract and record nearby fish.
-After discovering a few online livestreams of these BRUVS I found myself in awe of how interesting some fish looked and constantly questioned what species of fish were being shown; they consisted of raw footage with no commentary or labels so any fish that appeared could not be identified.
-Instead of scouring Google to find each fish, I figured I could use my machine learning knowledge to try and create a classification model that would help solve that problem.
+Occasionally I would run into online livestreams of these BRUVS where they would feature a number of extremely interesting-looking fish, but weren't supplemented with commentary or any labels so the fish couldn't be identified.
+I figured these would be much more interesting and educational if they automatically identified each fish that would show up in the frame.
+Using my knowledge of machine learning and computer vision I decided to try and provide a solution to that problem.

 This project uses the Ozfish dataset for testing and training which can be found [here](https://github.com/open-AIMS/ozfish).
-It consists of over 80k image crops of 496 different species of fish taken from a BRUVS program, including an associated metadata file that links each fish crop with its species, genus and family.
+It consists of over 80k image crops of hundreds of species of fish taken from a BRUVS program, including an associated metadata file that links each fish crop with its species, genus and family.

+## Results

+sdf

 The clips below were obtained from [here](https://data.jcu.edu.au/aims/Oceanic_Shoals_NERP/BRUVS/)